Midcentury ash (beech?) wood stool 1950s.

 Alvar Aalto (Finland 1898-1976)

 Rare x3 Model 60 stacking stools.
 1930s.
 Finmar production.

-Finmar labels to the underside on three of the stools (the other shows evidence of where the label once was).
+Finmar labels to the underside on two of the stools (the other shows evidence of where the label once was).

-Four great original examples of Aaltos model 60 stools – Each has a great colour and shows patina of wear and tear as would be expected and hoped for.
+Each has a great colour and patina.
 The Finmar labels are recognised evidence of them being early edition genuine 1930s stools.